 WEDNESDAY @ Noon

-Wednesday at Noon provides a moment to pause and rest in the arms of community.
-At this service, Holy Communion is celebrated and prayers are offered for the world.
+At the Wednesday @ Noon service, Holy Communion is celebrated and prayers are offered for the world.
 This is an informal gathering with shared leadership of the readings and prayers.
 There is no sermon.
-Instead, following communion, the group adjourns for discussion.
+Instead, following communion, the group engages in thoughtful discussion of the readings.